ENEA-ProtoLab/fashion/README.md

 Embossed decorations with Voronoi configuration and example of data structure management.

-The first part of the algorithm, starting from the fabric profile curve, generates the tessellation cells of which both the number and the configuration can be chosen.
-Particular attention was paid to the production aspect by including a "Two-branch Dispatch" filter function that eliminates decorations that are too small and that, in the 3D printing phase, could not self "hook" well to the fabric.
-The second part of the IGM definition creates the relief decorations.
-At the same time, the third distributes the colour in a personalized way by moving a point called "Attractor" and choosing one of the presets made available on the "Gradient control" component.
-From the point of view of the technology transfer action at the fashion company, one of the most critical aspects for designers who do not have a programmer mentality to adopt these tools is understanding the data structure.
-To facilitate this, the example shows how the data can be stored in hierarchical structures similar to a branched tree.
-The data are stored in lists, but each list has a "path", a series of indices that describe the position of the data branch within the tree.
-For the two data structures, those of the points on the plane and those of the point in Z, to be compatible, it is necessary to apply the "Graft Tree" function that allows the ordered combination of the two structures and, therefore, the generation of 3D decorations.

 The three components of IGM: sampling, 3D model and custom coloring.